baidatong/NeuroSeg/README.md

 ####7.
 Save and load ROI data:
 The “Save ROI & Image” function is to save the information of the ROIs and the image into a mat file, and the “Load ROI & Image” is to load the mat file and show the ROIs in the image.
 ####8.
 Select a specific ROI:
 Click the index number of ROI in the “ROI no.” listbox, and then the contour of the ROI will flicker in green three times.
-So the specific ROI can be deleted.
+So the specific ROI can be located.

 *The software was tested on MATLAB R2014a version.